Torres hits slam, Yankees 3-hit skidding Red Sox 4-2

+NEW YORK (AP) — Once again, the box score for James Paxton looked ugly after three outs.
+The eye test told Yankees manager Aaron Boone something different.

+“I thought he threw the snot out of the ball in the first inning,” he said.

-NEW YORK (AP) — Gleyber Torres hit a first-inning grand slam, left-hander James Paxton cruised after that and the New York Yankees three-hit the Boston Red Sox in a 4-2 victory Friday night.
+Gleyber Torres wiped up Paxton’s mess with a grand slam, and the hard-throwing left-hander cruised after that to help New York three-hit the slumping Boston Red Sox in a 4-2 victory Friday night.

-Boston has lost five straight for the first time since 2015 and dropped 11 1/2 games behind first-place New York in the AL East.

 Red Sox slugger J.D.
-Martinez hit a two-run homer during yet another rocky first inning by Paxton, but Torres bailed him out with his slam off Eduardo Rodriguez (13-5).
+Martinez hit a two-run homer during yet another rocky first by Paxton, but Torres bailed him out with his shot off Eduardo Rodriguez (13-5).
 Paxton (6-6) struck out the side in the second and completed six innings on 100 pitches, allowing two hits and two runs with six strikeouts.

+“That was huge to get those four runs, put us back on top,” Paxton said.
+“Try to lock it down from there.”

+Boston has lost five straight for the first time since 2015 and dropped 11 1/2 games behind first-place New York in the AL East.
+The Red Sox arrived in the Bronx for this four-game set after standing pat at Wednesday’s trade deadline and having been swept over three games by the Rays at Fenway Park.
+The reigning World Series champions are four games behind Tampa Bay for the final AL wild card.

 New York earned its major league-leading 35th comeback win and improved to 23-21 when its opponent scores first.
 The Yankees are the only team in baseball with a winning record in such games.

-Boston had scored six or more runs in seven straight games against New York, a first in the rivalry.
-The Red Sox entered the game leading the majors with 640 runs and a .277 batting average.

-The Red Sox arrived in the Bronx for this four-game set after standing pat at Wednesday’s trade deadline and having been swept over three games by the Rays at Fenway Park.
-The reigning World Series champions are four games behind Tampa Bay for the final AL wild card.

-The first inning again proved a major obstacle for Paxton.
-After striking out Mookie Betts and Rafael Devers, he walked Xander Bogaerts and allowed Martinez’s 24th homer.
+After striking out Mookie Betts and Rafael Devers to open the game, Paxton walked Xander Bogaerts and allowed Martinez’s 24th homer on a hanging cutter.
 Paxton has given up 11 homers in 19 first innings and has an 11.37 ERA before getting three outs.
 It was the fifth straight game Paxton allowed a run in the first inning, including when he gave up seven runs in four innings at Fenway Park in his previous outing.

+Paxton said “I don’t have an answer” for the first-inning woes.
+Boone called them “fluky.”

+“Honestly I’ve been really confident in him,” Boone said.
+“And even coming off last start, I thought we saw so many good things.
+I thought he came out really aggressive, he just got bit by a really good team when he made a mistake.”

-Torres turned on a fastball off the plate inside and lined it out for his slam.
+Torres was looking for an inside fastball from Rodriguez and got it first pitch, turning on a heater inches off the plate and lining it out for his slam.
 That came after Rodriguez allowed DJ LeMahieu’s leadoff single and walks to Aaron Judge and Edwin Encarnación.
 Torres has 21 homers this season.

 Both pitchers settled after the noisy first.
 Rodriguez covered 6 2/3 innings despite allowing a career-high six walks.
 He struck out eight and gave up five hits and four runs.